tlagaly/lawnsync-app/deployment.md

 2. Verify environment variables are correctly set:
    - Names must be in UPPERCASE
    - Values must match your local .env file
+   - Separate values for Production and Preview environments
 3. Check if database migrations were successful
 4. Verify CSS processing by inspecting network tab for CSS files
 5. Check browser console for any JavaScript errors